-Smoked tri-tip is by far one of the juiciest, flavor-packed pieces of beef when cooked correctly.
+Smoked tri-tip is one of the juiciest, flavor-packed pieces of beef when cooked correctly.

-Make sure you pay attention closely – it can turn into a tough, chewy piece of meat if you don’t nail a few basics, so keep reading to get all the tips.
+Tri tip can turn into a tough, chewy piece of meat if you don’t nail a few basics, so keep reading to get all the tips.

-Smoking tri-tip and other lean cuts of beef like Tri-Tip are great for smoking because you allow the meat to cook evenly on the inside.
+Smoking tri-tip and other lean cuts of beef is great because you allow the meat to cook evenly on the inside.

 Smoking allows the meat fibers to cook evenly and slowly.
-Muscle fibers tense and toughen up at high temperatures, which will cause the meat to be tough and chewy.
+Muscle fibers tense and toughen up at high temperatures, which causes the meat to be tough and chewy.

 You could cook a tri-tip low and slow the whole way, but you can’t beat finishing with a quick sear over high heat to develop a flavorful crust.